Darren J. Beattie | Revolver.News Uncovered Evidence Linking The FBI To Jan 6 Insurrection | OAP #17

 So to these simple-minded Philistines, the idea of writing about Martin Heidegger, who's generally regarded as one of, if not the most important thinker of the 20th century, that can seem scandalous.

-And and and the response is Heidegger dissertation, which no journalist covering it could ever uh Come close to understanding, that's what uh really does scandalize me.
+But I'm actually scandalized by the mediocrity of our journalist class and the response to this Heidegger dissertation, which no journalist covering it could ever come close to understanding.

 And so it's helped to develop in me, I think, an entirely healthy and really rejuvenating contempt for journalists.

-Well, and correct me if I'm wrong.
+Well, correct me if I'm wrong.

-My uh historical knowledge is not exactly astute.
+My historical knowledge is not exactly astute.

 But wasn't every German during the time period of Heidegger a member of the Nazi Party?

-and you're just dealing with uh mental, mental children really, who have no uh background to speak of uh in terms of you know education or appreciation for real thinking and deep thinking, and so part of my curse is having to deal with um such unimpressive uh opposition and such unimpressive enemies.
+And you're just dealing with mental children, really, who have no background to speak of in terms of education or appreciation for real thinking and deep thinking.

-So, how did you make the transition from Heidegger to writing speeches for a president?
+So how did you make the transition from Heidegger to writing speeches for a president?

 Right.

-Um, now that I look at it in retrospect.
+It's actually one of my favorite assignments, you know, now that I look at it in retrospect.

-Um, but you know, it's just a a different life path and academia wasn't what I wanted it to be.
+And academia wasn't what I wanted it to be.

-It wasn't this kind of safe haven for eccentrics who wanted to study big and profound but practically useless ideas, a place that tolerated uh a certain type of eccentric, it turned out not to be that at all.
+It wasn't this kind of safe haven for eccentrics who wanted to study big and profound but practically useless ideas, a place that tolerated a certain type of eccentric.

 And if you wanted to be a purist in the real sense, academia was not exactly the best place for that either.